 The risk gene riddle

 You may have seen us talking about risk genes for the diseases that cause dementia a lot recently!
-To date scientists have identified around 30 “risk genes” for Alzheimer’s disease and the numbers are always increasing.
+To date scientists have identified over 70 “risk genes” for Alzheimer’s disease and the numbers are always increasing.

 But you may also know that risk genes alone can’t predict whether a person will develop dementia.
 So why do researchers spend so much time looking for new ones?